hanshengzhao1993/chatApp/README.md

 # README

 This chat application took me 3 hours to make.
+Added half an hour to find the bug.

+please use this URL http://localhost:3000/rooms/show?

 To implement the left and right page, all I did was move some of the item to the right.